For many businesses, reaching new customers is a top priority.

-While a great first impression is an important step towards a long-lasting relationship, you need to go a step further to show your customer how important they are to you and gain their loyalty.
+While a great first impression is an important step towards a long-lasting relationship, you need to go a step further to show your existing customers how important they are to you and gain their loyalty.

-Consider incorporating these 4 elements in your Welcome Email as well:
+Consider incorporating these four elements in your Welcome Email:

 - A warm and friendly introduction

 - Summary of what to expect in future mailings

 - A guarantee of data privacy and security

 Tip: Here’s everything you need to know to create a great welcome email.

 3. Invite your current customers to connect with you on social media

 Is your business active on any social media channels?
 After sending your initial Welcome Email, follow up with by inviting your new subscribers to connect with you on social media, as well.